 overhead view of sautéed veggies in a skillet.

-Transfer everything to the baking dish and bake
+Step 3: Transfer the veggies to the baking dish

 overhead view of casserole containing sautéed veggies.